hernantz/blog/content/its-the-competition-stupid.md

 Now how do get there?
-As it happens, in the search for justice, equality, happiness or a better life for that matter, we come together with people alike and form an organization, that would persue the common goals we share.
+As it happens, in the search for justice, equality, happiness or a better life for that matter, we come together with people alike and form an organization, that would pursue the common goals we share.

 To achieve those goals, different organizations might have different approaches.

-There are organizations that allow other organizations to co-exists, i.e multiple newspapers, soccer teams, brands of cookies, NGOs, etc. Anyone can choose which one to interact with, based on whatever their motivations and possibilities are.
+There are organizations that allow other organizations to co-exists, ie. multiple newspapers, soccer teams, brands of cookies, NGOs, etc. Anyone can choose which one to interact with, based on whatever their motivations and possibilities are.